Welcome to OnlineMPHDegree.net!

 - More public knowledge about how toxic wastes and pollutants affect community health.
 There will then be more focus on the health and safety of workers and communities.
 This will cause higher demand for public health experts in industrial hygiene and environmental health.

 By 2016, there will be approximately two million new jobs in the health care industry.
 The Bureau of Labor Statistics (BLS) states that 12 of the 20 fastest-growing jobs are in public health.
+In particular, nurses with a public health background will be in the most demand.

 Some examples of in demand public health positions and their salaries include those below.
 Note that most of these positions will either require a master’s degree in public health, or that degree will result in a higher salary: